Sergiob23001/AI/README.md

-# 🤖 AI Product Roadmap — Contact Center Diagnostic Platform
+# 🤖 AI Product Roadmap (Generic roadmap to reflect phases and durations)

 ---